Everything we know about The Recruit season 2 on Netflix

-The Recruit fans got an exciting Christmas present from Netflix, with the streamer announcing that celebrated actor Teo Yoo would be joining the series for its second season.
+The Recruit fans got an exciting Christmas present from Netflix, with the OTT platform announcing that celebrated actor Teo Yoo would be joining the series for its season 2.

 The German-South Korean talent is currently on the awards circuit with the romantic drama Past Lives, co-starring Greta Lee (Russian Doll), which chronicles the evolving relationship between two childhood sweethearts over several decades.